Call-for-Code-for-Racial-Justice/TakeTwo/chromeextension/README.md

 # TakeTwo Solution Starter - Chrome Extension

-The TakeTwo Chrome browser extension is part of the Call For Code TakeTwo Project.
+The TakeTwo Chrome browser extension is part of the Call for Code for Racial Justice TakeTwo Project.
 The extension is a plugin to facilitate the capture and categorization of words and phrases that could be racially biased through a browser.

 The TakeTwo Chrome javascript extension uses the [Highlighter chrome extension](https://github.com/jeromepl/highlighter) library to allow the highlighter functionality for selecting text.